-Asbestos and pollution IBNR ("APH IBNR") claims have been calculated using exposure models.
-The ultimate claims, defined as the total payments from each loss until final settlement of the liability, have been estimated.
-The IBNR reserves are then calculated as the difference between ultimate claims and the total of paid claims to date and notified outstanding claims.
-Non-APH IBNR claims are calculated using gross of reinsurance statistics.
-IBNR net of reinsurance has been estimated either by applying the Company's outwards reinsurance programme to the estimated gross IBNR or, where this was not possible, by applying the ratio of net to gross notified outstanding claims to the gross projected IBNR claims.
-The methods used, and estimates made, are reviewed regularly.
+Asbestos and pollution IBNR ("APH IBNR") claims were calculated using exposure models.
+The ultimate claims, defined as the total payments from each loss until final settlement of the liability, were estimated.
+The IBNR reserves were then calculated as the difference between ultimate claims and the total of paid claims to date and notified outstanding claims.
+Non-APH IBNR claims were calculated using gross of reinsurance statistics.
+IBNR net of reinsurance was estimated either by applying the Company's outwards reinsurance programme to the estimated gross IBNR or, where this was not possible, by applying the ratio of net to gross notified outstanding claims to the gross projected IBNR claims.

 Whilst the directors consider that the technical provision for claims and the related recoveries is fairly stated on the basis of the information currently available to them, there is inherent uncertainty in relation to the insurance industry by its nature.
-Significant delays might occur in the notification of certain claims and a substantial measure of experience and judgement is involved in assessing outstanding liabilities, the ultimate cost of which cannot be known with certainty at the balance sheet date.
-In particular, estimates of technical provisions inevitably contain inherent significant uncertainties because extensive periods of time may elapse between the occurrence of an insured loss, the claim triggering the insurance under a claims-made coverage, the reporting of that claim to the Company and the Company's payment of the claim and the receipt of reinsurance recoveries.
-This uncertainty is such that the ultimate liability, which will vary as a result of subsequent information and events, may result in adjustments to the amount provided.
+In particular, estimates of technical provisions inevitably contain inherent significant uncertainties because work is ongoing in agreeing the value of claims submitted at the bar date to which the technical provisions relate.
+This uncertainty is such that the ultimate liability, which will vary as a result of the subsequent claims agreement process, may result in adjustments to the amount provided.
 Adjustments to the amount of the provisions are reflected in the financial statements for the period in which the adjustments are made.

-In addition, the Company is exposed to significant issues causing uncertainties which are greater than normal, as explained in Note 5a.
+In addition, the Company is exposed to further significant uncertainty in respect of reinsurance recoveries.
+Further information is provided in Note 5a.